Pratapgarh district, Uttar Pradesh

 Pratapgarh district is one of the districts of Uttar Pradesh in India.
-Its administrative headquarters is located in Pratapgarh city.
+Pratapgarh administrative headquarters is located in Pratapgarh city.
 The district is part of the Prayagraj division (formerly known as Allahabad).
-Pratapgarh covers a total area of 3,730 km².
+Pratapgarh covers a total area of 3,730 km^{2}.

 Wildlife

 The district has Ganga Dolphins in its river.

 History

 The city Pratapgarh is named by Somvanshi Dynasty ruler Raja Pratap Bahadur Singh, a Rajput ruler who built a castle named Pratapgarh Mahal.
 After time around the areas of the castle was also known by, Pratapgarh; In 1928, the arrival of Simon Commission in India led to widespread agitations against the British government.
 Many of the talukdars took the lead in the movement and openly displayed their opposition against the Imperial Government.
 On 10 July the Congress politician Jawaharlal Nehru and Mohanlal Saxena, visited the Pratapgarh district to address a public meeting at Hadi Hall (in Bela Pratapgarh), they were welcomed by Brajesh Singh.
 The district was also visited by Mahatma Gandhi on 14 November 1929, who addressed a crowd of 5000 and was awarded a purse of Rs 5,570 by then-Raja Awadhesh Singh of Kalakankar.